deepsense-ai/seahorse/docs/_casestudies/credit_card_client_defaults.md

 Let’s place it on the canvas using drag-and-drop from the operations palette.
 To load the data, we need to provide the correct path to the file.

-Just click at the Read DataFrame operation on the canvas.
-Now, in panel on the right you will see its parameters.
+Just click on the Read DataFrame operation on the canvas.
+Now, in panel on the right click "Select data source".
-The Read DataFrame needs to have its parameters modified:
+Create "External file" data source and fill its "Source" parameter:

 **SOURCE**: <a target="_blank" href="https://s3.amazonaws.com/workflowexecutor/examples/data/credit_defaults.csv">https://s3.amazonaws.com/workflowexecutor/examples/data/credit_defaults.csv</a>

+Name it, e.g. "Credit card data", click "Ok" and select your newly created data source.
 Having loaded the data, we proceed to its initial exploration.
 To this end, let’s use the [R Notebook](../operations/r_notebook.html) block from Seahorse’s operations palette.